 Ashlee was the lead writer for the National Rugby League (NRL) ‘Voice against Violence’ Domestic Violence Education resource kit designed to create accessible information, conversation and education for men, players, families and supporters within the NRL family around domestic violence and the impacts on society, as well as a curriculum writer, facilitator and trainer on the award winning ‘Tackling Violence’ Program.

 Ashlee is also the co-creator of the only Aboriginal women’s sexual assault network in Australia ‘Hey Sis’ we’ve got your back, in partnership with Rape & Domestic Violence services Australia.

 As well as her extensive advocacy work, Ashlee completed her Master of Education from the University of Technology, Sydney (UTS), won the UTS Human Rights Reconciliation Award, and served as a Director of Community Education for the undergraduate degree, Bachelor of Arts in Adult Education and Community Management.

 Ashlee has attended and made presentations around the anti-violence message at the United Nations Commission on the Status of Women in New York City on several occassions.

 Ashlee was featured as one of one hundred people in the ‘Positively Remarkable People’ Ending Violence against women exhibition, a collection of photographic portraits and stories of individuals and groups based in Sydney.
 As well as being one of ten Indigenous women featured in Amnesty International Australia Day Blog – ‘Celebrating Indigenous Mums’.

-Ashlee sits on the ‘Our Watch’ Aboriginal women’s advisory committee, City of Sydney Aboriginal and Torres Strait Islander Advisory Panel and is Chairperson of Warringa Baiya Aboriginal women’s legal service.
+Ashlee sits City of Sydney Aboriginal and Torres Strait Islander Advisory Panel and DV NSW Aboriginal and Torres Strait Islander Advisory Committee.